Masmiseim36/nxpSDK/boards/evkbimxrt1050/eiq_examples/cmsis_nn_kws/readme.txt

 in the example.

 HOW TO USE THE APPLICATION:
-Play different keyword so that microphone can catch them.
-Voice recorded by microphone can be heard using headphones.
+Say different keywords so that microphone can catch them.
+Voice recorded by the microphone can be heard using headphones.
 Note that semihosting implementation causes slower or discontinuous audio experience.
-Select UART in 'Project Options' for using external debug console via UART (Virtual COM port).
+Select UART in 'Project Options' during project import for using external debug console via UART (virtual COM port).

 [1] https://github.com/ARM-software/ML-KWS-for-MCU
 [2] Hello edge: Keyword spotting on microcontrollers